PatilOm16/Interactive-Quiz-App-/README.md

 # Interactive-Quiz-App-
 A dynamic quiz application built using JavaScript for CODTECH Internship Task 1.
-Includes scoring and instant feedback.